-- To add a new DMX channel, select a pre-existing DMX channel aggregation header (white text / black background) and then press the Add Above or Add Below button in the edit pane. - To remove a DMX channel, select the DMX channel's aggregation header (white text / black background) and then press the Delete button at the bottom of the edit pane. - To move a DMX channel up or down, select the DMX channel's aggregation header (white text / black background) and then press the Move Up or Move Down button in edit pane. - To add / remove / move a DMX entry select the DMX entry row in the tree and then use the coordinating buttons in the edit pane.
+- T a d a new DMX channel, select a pre-existing DMX channel aggregation header (ite text / black background) and then press the Add Above or Add Below button in the edit pane. - To remove a DMX channel, select the DMX channel's aggregation header (white text / black background) and then press the Delete button at the bottom of the edit pane. - To move a DMX channel up or down, select the DMX channel's aggregation header (white text / black background) and then press the Move Up or Move Down button in edit pane. - To add / remove / move a DMX entry select the DMX entry row in the tree and then use the coordinating buttons in the edit pane.

-Fixture Builder Functions Tab
+28.2.5 Fixture Builder Functions Tab

-The Functions tab of the fixture builder contains a summary of all of the function/feature pairings used in the fixture type and allows for customization of the following:
+The Functions tab of the fixture builder contains a summary of all of the function / feature pairings used in the fixture type and allows for customization.
+For more information, please see Fixture Builder Terminology section